isotopp/isotopp.github.io/content/posts/2022-04-05-change-data-capture-and-the-binlog.md

 Yet, for a large number of replication hierarchies, binlog storage is expensive and often a limiting factor given the fixed size of the disks we use.

 We want to store several days of binlog, in order to be able to roll forward from restored backups.
-But because some replication hierarchies see a lot of churn, we get a lot of rows changes due to all these write operations.
+But because some replication hierarchies see a lot of churn, we get many row changes due to all these write operations.
-That is not unexpected: Online Transaction Processing has a singular purpose in life: to transact.
+We should expect that: Online Transaction Processing has a singular purpose in life -- to transact.
-So we expect to see a lot of transactions.

 Using compression, we use less disk space to store transaction, so we can store more of them in the same amount of disk space.
 MySQL compressed binlog events using zstd compression.
 Compressed binlog events encapsulate a regular binlog event each, so compression is per-event.

-That is slightly less efficient than per-file, but has the advantage of easy implementation:
+Per-event compression is slightly less efficient than per-file, but has the advantage of easy implementation:
 After applying decompression to a compressed binlog event, a normal binlog event emerges, as before the change.

 That makes it easy for all binlog consumers to update to the new format with minimal changes: